MehdiAtl/LauncherGTAVRP/README.md

 # Launcher Template GTA RP
-This application allow to connect on a server in FiveM
+This application allows to connect to a server on FiveM
 # Screenshot
 ![Screenshot](screenshot/screenshot.png)